notnarb/LOLScrub/README.md

 # Example (how to run)
 ## Start a mongodb container

 Note: I am naming this container 'urf2015db'.
-This name is needed to link other containers to this database
+This name is needed to link other containers to this database.  /mnt/hardly-know-er/Workspace/mongo/ is the persistant storage where mongo will store its database files.
+This is important because otherwise you will lose your data between runs of the mongo container

 > sudo docker run --name urf2015db -v /mnt/hardly-know-er/Workspace/mongo/:/data/db/ -d mongo